maxzheng/great-life-guide/techniques-and-tips.md

 Don't take the easiest job, nor the hardest, as neither is good for you.
 Too easy, and you won't grow.
 Too hard, there is no chance to grow.
-Pick one that is challenging with the highest impact and growth potential, but still doable, and you will be rewarded handomely in both monetary and non-monetary rewards.
+Pick one that is challenging with the highest impact and growth potential, but still doable, and you will be rewarded handsomely in both monetary and non-monetary rewards.
 And don't be afraid to fail -- that's one of the best ways to grow!!

 Memorizations